Updated as of July 2019

 The western section gathers a rather less crowd so take as many photos as you can to cap off your Sukhothai Historical Park DIY day tour!

-SUKHOTHAI SAMPLE ITINERARY
+SUKHOTHAI DIY ITINERARY

 In coming up with your Sukhothai itinerary, you need to allot a full day for Sukhothai historical park.
 Other days can be appropriated to other tourist sights like Si Satchanalai National park, Ramkhamhaeng National Museum, Ban Na Ton Chan, night market, and Chinatown depending on the number of days you want to stay.